paulovieira/svelte-preprocess-class-directive/README.md

 <div class:font-bold,text-green-500={isActive()}>...</div>
 ```

 The previous 2 code snippets are identical when this preprocessor is used, that is, it will convert example 3 into example 2.
-The preprocessor recognizes that the original class name (`font-bold,text-green-500`) is actually a list of class names (because it has a comma, which is the default separator).
-The original `class:` directive is splitted into multiple `class:` directives.
+The preprocessor recognizes that the original class name (`font-bold,text-green-500`) is actually a list of class names (because it has a comma, which is the default separator), so the original `class:` directive is splitted into multiple `class:` directives.
 Because of this all the expected features (such as reactivity) are intact.